Nature Immersed, Spanish Integrated

 An enrolled tribal member of the Three Affiliated Tribes (Hidatsa), she operates her studio, Buffalo Woman Creative (derived from her native name).
 Her work has been featured on the Indigenous Creatives Roster by yəhaw̓ Indigenous Creatives Collective, including a solo exhibition at Seattle Rep Theater.

 Bethany grew up in Montana, moved to Washington in 2006 to study graphic design, and is grateful to call the PNW home.
-She now lives with her husband, two sons, and two cats.
+She now lives with her husband, three sons.

 Chavitos Nature Program